ALBERT EINSTEIN COLLEGE OF MEDICINE

 1. Albert Einstein College of Medicine will continue to have a minimum stipend level.

-2. For Postdoctoral Fellows hired after 1/7/15: No Research Fellow will be hired below the prevailing minimum stipend level.
+2. No Research Fellow will be hired below the prevailing minimum stipend level.

-5. Increases in stipends for reseach fellows can be implemented at any time.
-The Belfer Institute recommends that postdoctoral salaries be increased at least annually.
-The magnitude of this increment is left to the discretion of the mentor, commensurate with the training, expertise and productivity of the individual, as long as the final stipend is at or above the prevailing minimum stipend level.
+3. Increases in stipends for Research Fellows can be implemented at any time, but must be done at least annually.
+The magnitude of this increment is left to the discretion of the mentor, commensurate with the training, expertise, and productivity of the individual, as long as the final stipend is at or above the prevailing minimum stipend level.
 The NIH stipend schedule for NRSA fellows is a reasonable guide to such increases.